PedramNavid/rust-for-data/rust4data-book/src/chapter_3.md

 This is often the beginning of many data pipeline journeys.

-In our first case, we will use the [OpenWeatherMap API](https://openweathermap.org/api) to fetch the current weather in a configurable location by providing latitude and longitude.
+In our first case, we will use the [OpenWeatherMap API](https://openweathermap.org/api) to fetch the current weather in a configurable location by providing a latitude and longitude on the command line.

 You will need to sign up for a free account to get an API key, once you've signed up, [create an API key](https://home.openweathermap.org/api_keys).